marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/loc.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: LOC, location of a variable in memory

 .. _loc:

-.. index:: LOC

-.. index:: location of a variable in memory

 LOC --- Returns the address of a variable
 *****************************************